 4.14.5.1 Provide the Packing Group number if applicable.
 The Packing Group number is a convention used to classify the degree of hazard within a class for most substances which present a physical hazard.
 Packing Group I is the highest hazard and Packing Group III the lowest.
-The Packing Group is specified in the UN Recommendations on the Transport of Dangerous Goods. such narrative explanation is not in line with the level of guidance given in the other sections
+The Packing Group is specified in the UN Recommendations on the Transport of Dangerous Goods.

-4.14.6 Marine pollutant (Yes/No) or % of marine pollutant
+4.14.6 Marine pollutant (Yes/No)